 Because these feelings can pursue us relentlessly in the months after a bereavement, parents at Anam Cara have found that finding some activity to busy ourselves, even for a short time, can be helpful.
 "After a while I discovered a love of gardening.
 I could spend time out there on my own but occupied.
 And, it helped to be watching the plants and flowers grow, to be minding them, feeding them and watering them.
 I imagine he can see them.
 It by no means takes away my loss but it gives me a focus to nurture and care for something."
 "Walking and getting out into nature helped me to process everything that had happened.
 In the early months my head was always so preoccupied.
 But after a while I began to notice again the smallest of things: a newly formed snowdrop, or the sun shining through the trees.
 It gave me hope that things would not always be terrible and that it might be possible for me to enjoy life again."
 "I started reading books for the first time in years and although my concentration was terrible, just having something to take my mind in another direction helped me switch off."
+Reading books on grief may help you identify with the feelings you are experiencing.
 "I started watching a lot of sport on TV.
 Hours of tennis or cricket, anything to give me a break from having to think.
 It sounds strange but after, for a while, I felt a bit better in myself because I had had that break..."
 Talking about your child Many parents want to speak about their child and the traumatic events that have just occurred.
 Many of us replay these events in our mind, often to the point where we might feel like we are losing it!
 Don't worry, it is normal to feel this way.
 For some people, it can be comforting to speak to an understanding family member or friend.
 It helps to say our child's name.
 However, because other family members are also grieving, or you may feel like they don't really understand, it can be helpful to speak to another bereaved parent.
-Parents at Anam Cara find solace from one another knowing that each of us can truly understand the enormity of a child's loss.
-"Talking to other bereaved parents helped us cope.
-To be able to talk to someone who knows how you are feeling and who understands all the different thoughts and emotions going on in your head is such a comfort.
-To be able to talk to others who were travelling the same path as ourselves gave us the hope that we may survive this!"
+Parents at Anam Cara find solace from one another knowing that each of us can truly understand the enormity of a child's loss "I started watching a lot of sport on TV.
+Hours of tennis or cricket, anything to give me a break from having to think.
+It sounds strange but after, for a while, I felt a bit better in myself because I had had that break..."
 "A lot of people around me simply continued on with their lives, as if nothing important had happened.
 Sometimes I did that too, I pretended that I was ok and coping.
 But inside I felt like I was dying.
 With other bereaved parents I could be totally honest and it helped..."
 "Talking to other bereaved parents who are further down the road helped us to have hope that the overwhelming sense of loss will get easier in time, although it is hard to believe that in the early stages."
 Consider writing it down Many parents in Anam Cara have found it helpful to write their thoughts down.
 They do this in different ways.
 Some use a journal and others write a letter to their child.
 While others remember their child in poetry or song.
 Writing can help you say the things that you did not get a chance to say when your child was alive.